DataPrep Orchestrator

 DATAPREP_INPUT_PROFILE_NAME | Optional - defaults to input | Name with which the profile for input storage is saved |

-AWS as Output Storage
+AWS as output storage

 "Prep My Data":